cloudy1gor/Form/README.md

 ## Dependencies
 You need to use Nodejs v14.17.3 for Gulp to work properly.
 - You can use the [NVM](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating) utility to install and manage NodeJS versions.
 - [Gulp](https://gulpjs.com/) and [WebPack](https://webpack.js.org/) will also be needed
+- You need [Docker](https://docs.docker.com/desktop/install/windows-install/) for the server to work properly
 ```sh
 nvm install 14.17.3